sdiehl/wiwinwlh/tutorial.md

 Set
 ---

-Sets are an unordered data structures allow ``Ord`` values of any type and guaranteeing uniqueness with in the structure.
+Sets are unordered data structures containing ``Ord`` values of any type and guaranteeing uniqueness with in the structure.
 They are not identical to the mathematical notion of a Set even though they share the same namesake.